FY 2018 Tribal Set-Aside

-OVC invites tribal leaders and representatives to participate in a Tribal Listening Session on Potential Future Tribal Set-Aside Funding regarding how potential future tribal set-aside funding from the CVF should be administered.
+OVC invited tribal leaders and representatives to participate in a Tribal Listening Session on Potential Future Tribal Set-Aside Funding regarding how potential future tribal set-aside funding from the CVF should be administered.

-The session will be held on December 4, 2018, from 1:30–5:30 p.m. on the reservation of the Agua Caliente Band of Cahuilla Indians, California and in conjunction with the 16th National Indian Nations Conference: Justice for Victims of Crime (December 5–7, 2018).
+The session was held on December 4, 2018, from 1:30–5:30 p.m. on the reservation of the Agua Caliente Band of Cahuilla Indians, California and in conjunction with the 16th National Indian Nations Conference: Justice for Victims of Crime (December 5–7, 2018).

 Office for Victims of Crime

 Additionally, prior to the release of the Fiscal Year 2018 tribal set-aside solicitation, the Department held a series of telephone calls with tribal leaders and representatives on June 12, 2018 and June 14, 2018 to discuss the administration of the Fiscal Year 2018 tribal set-aside.